-The type of insurance plan that best meets your needs may very well be driven by the stage of life you’re in.
+The type of health insurance that best meets your needs may very well be driven by the stage of life you’re in.
 As you’ll see in the Parts III and IV to follow, your coverage needs will change substantially from when you are a college student to when you start a young family.

 Making an informed choice about your health insurance should be based on an understanding of your specific needs.

 III.
-Health Insurance for Young Adults
+Types of Health Insurance for Young Adults